Planning - Tree preservation orders

 If a tree has been awarded a TPO it cannot be cut down, uprooted, topped or lopped, wilfully damaged or destroyed (including root damage) without the Council's prior permission.

-Basildon Borough Council keeps a record of all trees protected by a Tree Preservation Orders (TPO).
+Basildon Borough Council keeps a record of all trees protected by a Tree Preservation Orders (TPO) you can find out if a tree is protected from the list below;

 If you wish to carry out work to a tree in the Borough that is covered by a TPO you MUST first apply to the Council for its permission.